deep-outcome/tries/dyn_trie/README.md

 ## Dynamic Trie

-Dynamic trie is trie that allows mapping of any T to any string with complexity based on hash map complexity.
+Dynamic trie is trie that allows mapping of any T to any string with asymptotical computational complexity based on that of `std::collections::HashMap`.

+Node occurs for each `char` as defined by Rust language.

 ```rust
 let mut trie = Trie::new();